-The Frame Length is the amount of data being transmitted over the data lines.
+The Frame Length is the amount of bytes in a frame.

-Figure 4-3.
+Figure 4-2.
 DTE Loopback

-Figure 4-4.
+Figure 4-3.
 Network Loopback

-4.3.2 FRAD Card Test Screen
+4.3.2 Test Screen

 The FRAD card test screen allows testing of the FRAD card.
-Figure 4-5 depicts the test screen.
-The bottom highlighted line of this screen depicts several actions you can perform from the screen.
+Figure 4-4 shows the test screen.
+The bottom highlighted line of this screen shows several actions you can perform from the screen.
 To perform an action, simply press the key indicated by the uppercase letter of the desired action.
 For example, to save your configuration settings, press "s".
-Table lists these actions, and Table 4-6 summarizes the Test Screen parameters and available settings.
+Table 4-4 lists these actions, and Table 4-5 summarizes the Test Screen parameters and available settings.
 These are also described in the following paragraphs.